Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning

 Within each subclass, we order based on $j$.
 For $C_{01}$ ($C_{10}$), we order based on $j_2$ ($j_1$).
 When multiple coefficients have the same opening angle and $j_2$ ($j_1)$ value, we order based on $j_1$ ($j_2$).
 We lock pivots at the transitions between each subclass of the WPH statistics.
 Since this configuration already has a relatively large number of degrees of freedom for binning, we do not add any additional pivots.
 Across surveys, $S_{00}$ and $S_{11}$ consistently receive the largest number of bins.

 As an example of the power of the learned binning, we can compare constraints with the learned binning compared to an initial binning.
 As the simplest possible initial binning to compare to, we look at linear binning with no pivots.
-Constraints are shown in Figure \ref{fig:learn} for \textit{Planck} WPH.
-Constraints improve by factors of $2.7$ for $\Omega_m$ and $2.3$ for $\sigma_8$ when using a learned binning.
+Constraints are shown in Figure \ref{fig:learn} for ACT WPH.
+Constraints improve by factors of $2.7$ for $\Omega_m$ and $2.5$ for $\sigma_8$ when using a learned binning.
 We verify the convergence of this method in Appendix \ref{app:conv_move}.